On the almost-principal minors of a symmetric matrix: Sequences not containing an

 \section{Sequences not containing an $\tt A$}

 $ $

 In this section, we confine our attention to the apr-sequences not containing $\tt A$ as a subsequence, for which a complete characterization will be provided (see Theorem \ref{No As}).
-This characterization is then used to obtain a necessary condition for a sequence to be the apr-sequence of a symmetric matrix over an arbitrary field $F$.
+This characterization is then used to obtain a necessary condition for a sequence to be the apr-sequence of a symmetric matrix over an arbitrary field $\F$.
 We will start by focusing on sequences that begin with $\tt SN$.
-But, before that, we introduce useful notation for two matrices that will be central to this section:
+We introduce two matrices that are central to this section:

-where $a \in F$.
+where $a \in \F$.

 \begin{lem} Let $B \in \Fnn$ and $n \geq 3$.
 Suppose that $\apr(B) = a_1 a_2 \cdots a_{n-1}$.
-Then the following statements hold: \ben \item If $B = J_{n-k} \oplus O _k$ for some integer $k$ with $1 \leq k \leq n-1$, then $\apr(B) = \tt SN\overline{N}$. \item If $B = L_2(a) \oplus O _{n-2}$ for some $a \in F$, then $\apr(B) = \tt SN\overline{N}$.
+Then the following statements hold: \ben \item If $B = J_{n-k} \oplus O _k$ for some integer $k$ with $1 \leq k \leq n-1$, then $\apr(B) = \tt SN\overline{N}$. \item If $B = L_2(a) \oplus O _{n-2}$ for some $a \in \F$, then $\apr(B) = \tt SN\overline{N}$.

 \item If $B=A(K_2) \oplus A(K_2) \oplus \cdots \oplus A(K_2) \oplus O _k$ for some integer $k$ with $0 \leq k \leq n-2$, then $\apr(B) = \tt S\overline{NS} \overline{N}$, with $\tt \overline{N}$ containing $k$ copies of $\tt N$. \een \end{lem}